 This has a very clear application for us.
-When we understand God's omnipotence is shown primarily through mercy, that here at St Peter's we will have a desire to be increasingly a merciful community of the Resurrection.
-In the Joy of the Gospel listen to the encouragement of Pope Francis in this regard:
+When we understand God's, omnipotence is shown primarily through mercy, St Peter's will have an endless desire to show mercy, the fruit of its own experience of the power of the Father's infinite mercy.
+In the Joy of the Gospel listen to the encouragement of Pope Francis:

 Let us try a little harder to take the first step and to become involved.
 Jesus washed the feet of his disciples.
 The Lord gets involved and he involves his own, as he kneels to wash their feet.
 He tells his disciples: "You will be blessed if you do this" (Jn 13: 17).
-A merciful community gets involved by word and deed in people's daily lives; it bridges distances, it is willing to abase itself if necessary, and it embraces human life, touching the suffering flesh of Christ in others.
+A merciful community gets involved by word and deed in people's daily lives; it bridges distances, it is willing to abase itself if necessary, and it embraces human life, touching the suffering flesh of Christ in others.2

 Here is the clear connection to today's Gospel.
 It is through expressing mercy that we will with St. Thomas touch the suffering flesh of Christ in others.
 Such people, says Jesus, are truly blessed because they are tapping into the greatest power known to humankind.
-The mercy that gushed forth for souls and the ocean of mercy that opened up for the whole world.
-It is to recall the importance of this mercy, shown to a special way to St Thomas and St. Faustina, by Jesus, that this day was declared Divine Mercy Sunday by St John Paul II in 2000.
-On April 30th of that year, when he Canonized Sister Mary Faustina Kowalska, John Paul II said in his homily these words:
+The mercy that gushed forth for souls, and the ocean of mercy opened up for the whole world.
+It is to recall the importance of this mercy, shown to a distinct way to St Thomas and St. Faustina that this day was declared Divine Mercy Sunday by St John Paul II in 2000.
+On April 30th of that year when he Canonized Sister Mary Faustina Kowalska, John Paul II said in his homily these words:

 It is not easy to love with a deep love, which lies in the authentic gift of self.
 This love can only be learned by penetrating the mystery of God's love.
-Looking at him, being one with his fatherly heart, we are able to look with new eyes at our brothers and sisters, with an attitude of unselfishness and solidarity, of generosity and forgiveness.
-All this is mercy!...
+Looking at him, being one with his fatherly heart, we can look with new eyes at our brothers and sisters, with an attitude of unselfishness and solidarity, of generosity and forgiveness.
+All this is mercy!...3